Terms of Reference

 1. The purpose of the Care Matters Advisory Group is to provide Care Matters (i.e. the National Carer Learning and Wellbeing Resource Service) with input to and advice on the development and delivery of the National Carer Learning and Wellbeing Resource Service.

 2. The role of the Care Matters Advisory Group is to:

-Advise Care Matters regarding Carer needs, challenges and aspiration
+- Advise Care Matters regarding carer needs, challenges and aspirations.

-Provide advice and information to the Ministry, from the Advisory Group and National Carer e-Leadership, as requested
+- Provide advice and information to the Ministry, from the Advisory Group and family networks, as requested.

 Scope of interest

 3. The initial scope of interest for the Group will be existing and new initiatives to provide Carers with accurate, current and enabling resources.

 4. Advice on establishment and delivery of Care Matters.

 5. This group has a national scope and relates to disabled people accessing Ministry funded disability support services.

 6. To ensure Care Matters materials and approach is aligned with the Carer Strategy and the preferences and aspiration of carers/family/whānau in New Zealand.
 In particular, the Advisory Group will ensure the following principles are the basis upon which Care Matters operates.